Vkchowdary05/Vkchowdary05/README.md

 ---

----

 ## 🚀 About Me

 Passionate full-stack and mobile developer focused on building scalable, user-centric applications.
-I specialize in creating responsive interfaces and robust backend systems, with a strong foundation in modern development practices.
-Currently seeking opportunities to contribute to impactful projects while continuously expanding my technical expertise.
+I specialize in creating responsive interfaces and robust backend systems with strong expertise in Flutter, Node.js, Firebase, MySQL, and cloud-native architectures.

 ---